Blue-winged teal in Texas. Inset shows avian influenza virus

 Between 2016 and 2021, the NWHC tested over 3,400 wild-bird carcasses and over 12,400 swab samples from healthy wild birds for the presence of avian influenza viruses.
 While HPAI was not detected in any of these samples, over 2,600 low pathogenicity avian influenza viruses were identified and characterized, providing critical information to wildlife and agricultural officials regarding the spatial distribution and strains of avian influenza viruses circulating in our nation’s wildlife.

-Highly pathogenic avian influenza has been detected in North American wild birds for the first time since 2015.
-Initial detections occurred in Canada (Newfoundland and Labrador) and the United States (South Carolina) in December 2021.
-Additional detections in the United States are reported online by the U.S. Department of Agriculture and a map of confirmed detections in North America is available from the NWHC.
+Highly pathogenic avian influenza was detected in North American wild birds in December 2021 for the first time since 2015.
+Initial detections occurred in Canada (Newfoundland and Labrador) and the United States (South Carolina).
+Multiple introductions of HPAI H5N1 into North America have now been documented to have occurred in 2021 and 2022.
+Since that time, HPAI H5/H5N1 has been detected in over 10,000 wild birds representing over 160 unique North American species, and over 400 wild mammals representing over 20 unique North American species.
+Confirmed detections in wild birds, mammals, poultry, and livestock in the United States are reported online by the U.S. Department of Agriculture and a map of confirmed detections in wild birds in the United States is available from the NWHC.

 Interagency Partnerships